 Carbonada Criolla is a thick meaty soup to prepare with beef pieces, pumpkin, potatoes, corn, and tomato.
-Dry or fruit, mainly apricot or raisins, are to combine to it.
+Dry or fruit, mainly apricot or raisins, are combined into it.
 Carbonada Criolla is a winter favorite that is also popular in Argentina.

 13. MATAMBRE ARROLLADO (STUFFED FLANK STEAK)

 The Argentinian coil and fill rose flesh is known as matambre arrolado.
-The meat was fold and grill after being butterflied then packed with cut veggies and eggs.
+The meat was folded and grilled after being butterflied then packed with cut veggies and eggs.
 Matambre arrolado is a popular Argentinian gaucho meal.

 14. LLAMA MEAT

 Llama meat, as all animal meats, is very slender.
 The meat has a taste that is midway between beef and lamb.
 Llama meat to prepare as a steak in the same way that beef is.

 Cannelloni is a cylinder sort of lasagna that is baked with stuffing and coated in sauces.
 Spinach and cheese, as well as ground beef, are famous stuffings.
 After that, the cannelloni is usually topped with red sauce.